steqeq/0000/docs/how-to/fine-tuning-llms/single-gpu-fine-tuning-and-inference.rst

    :doc:`PyTorch installation guide <rocm-install-on-linux:how-to/3rd-party/pytorch-install>`.
 For a consistent installation, it’s recommended to use official ROCm prebuilt Docker images with the framework pre-installed.

 #.
-In the Docker container, check the availability of ROCM-capable accelerators using the following command.
+In the Docker container, check the availability of ROCm-capable accelerators using the following command.

    .. code-block:: shell